Martingales arising from minimal submanifolds and other geometric contexts: Angular convergence in the radially symmetric case

 \subsection{Geometric consequences}

-The geometric implications of the theorems in the previous section are not obvious in every context (such as for ancient solutions of the mean curvature flow).
+The geometric implications of Theorem \ref{THM:AngleCon} are not obvious in every context (such as for ancient solutions of the mean curvature flow).
 Nonetheless, there are some things we can say.

-First, again consider a rank-$n$ sub-Riemannian structure on $M$, with the restriction metric and a volume form such that $\Lap_s$ is a sum of squares.
+First, again consider a rank-$n$ sub-Riemannian structure on $M$, with the restriction metric and a volume form such that $\Lap_s$ gives rise to a rank-$n$ martingale (as discussed in Section \ref{Sect:SubR}).
 Then let $X_t$ be the associated diffusion.
-In this case, $X_t$ is Markov (indeed, the $v_{i,t}$ in Equation \eqref{Eqn:RankN} can and should be chosen to be smooth, so that the equation has a unique solution by standard results for SDEs) and has a positive density with respect to the volume form at any positive time (by a famous result of H\"ormander and later via the Malliavin calculus).
+In this case, $X_t$ is Markov (indeed, the $v_{i,t}$ in Equation \eqref{Eqn:RankN} can and should be chosen to be locally smooth, so that the equation has a unique solution by standard results for SDEs) and has a positive density with respect to the volume form at any positive time (by a famous result of H\"ormander and later via the Malliavin calculus).
 Assume that $M$ (and the sub-Riemannian structure) satisfy the hypotheses of Theorem \ref{THM:AngleCon}.
-We now let $U$ be an open, nonempty subset of $\mS^{m-1}$ such that the complement $U^c$ has non-empty interior, and let $p(y)$ be the probability that the diffusion, started from any $y=X_0\in M$, has $X_{\zeta}\in U$.
+We now let $U$ be an open, nonempty subset of $\mS^{m-1}$ such that the complement $U^c$ has non-empty interior, and let $p(y)$ be the probability that the diffusion, started from any $y=X_0\in M$, has $\theta_{\zeta}\in U$.
 Then $p$ is a non-constant, bounded $\Lap_s$-harmonic function on $M$.
-(The $\Lap_s$-harmonicity is a consequence of the facts that $X_t$ is Markov and the event $X_{\zeta}\in U$ is tail-measurable.)
+(The $\Lap_s$-harmonicity is a consequence of the facts that $X_t$ is Markov and the event $\theta_{\zeta}\in U$ is tail-measurable.)
 Indeed, for $\tilde{\theta}\in U$, we see that $p(\tilde{r},\tilde{\theta})\rightarrow 1$ as $\tilde{r}\rightarrow \infty$, and similarly, for $\tilde{\theta}$ in the interior of $U^c$, $p(\tilde{r},\tilde{\theta})\rightarrow 0$ as $\tilde{r}\rightarrow \infty$.
-These observations form the basis for a probabilistic approach to a version of the Dirichlet problem at infinity, relative to the sphere at infinity determined by the original Riemannian structure on $M$.
-However, we don't pursue this (as already mentioned) and instead simply give the following corollary of Theorem \ref{THM:AngleCon}.
+These observations form the basis for a probabilistic approach to a version of the Dirichlet problem at infinity, relative to the sphere at infinity determined by the original Riemannian structure on $M$ (see Proposition 6.1.1 of \cite{HsuBook}).
+However, we don't pursue this any further (as already mentioned) and instead simply give the following corollary of Theorem \ref{THM:AngleCon}.